 NCAR/NOAA Global Hawk Dropsonde System

-The Global Hawk dropsonde system was first deployed scientifically during the NOAA-led Winter Storms and Pacific Atmospheric Rivers (WISPAR) experiment in 2011.
-Currently the system is being employed in the multi-year NASA Hurricane and Severe Storm Sentinel (HS3) experiment.
+The Global Hawk dropsonde system was first deployed scientifically during the NOAA-led Winter Storms and Pacific Atmospheric Rivers (WISPAR) experiment in 2011 and then successfully deployed from 2012-2014 during the NASA Hurricane and Severe Storm Sentinel (HS3) experiment.
+Currently the system is being employed in the NOAA Sensing Hazards with Operational Unmanned Technology (SHOUT) experiment.